 More Videos, Sri Lanka & Sri Lankan Food, Foodie Travel!

-We created multiple posts and videos that should be interesting to you, as a lover of food in Sri Lanka and foodie travel.
-Find them here.
+We created multiple posts and videos that should be interesting to you, as a lover of food in Sri Lanka and as a foodie traveler.
+Find them here on our food around the world index page.

 If you want to make string hoppers at home, you’ll need an Idiyappam maker (a noodle maker is just as good) some Idiyappam flour (buy online here) and, of course, an Idiyappam recipe.
 Just click through for all 3.
 My husband, Chef, has created information-packed blog posts about these.
 So now you know what a hopper is, back to our main Sri Lanka Travel Blog page for everything you need to know about this fabulous country as a travel destination.
 More on Sri Lankan food here.